0xPolygonID/polygonid-android-sdk/README.md

 Once initialized, you can use the SDK through his singleton `PolygonIdSdk.getInstance()`

-## Under the hood
+# Under the hood
+## Flutter
 This SDK is calling the [Flutter SDK](https://github.com/0xPolygonID/polygonid-flutter-sdk) through `MethodChannel`, that's why each method have a `Context` param to initialize the get `FlutterEngine`.

+You don't need to install or know anything about Flutter.

-Documentation and support could be found in the Flutter SDK project, please refer to it.
+More documentation and support could be found in the [Flutter SDK project](https://github.com/0xPolygonID/polygonid-flutter-sdk), please refer to it.

+## Example app
+You can find an executable [example app](https://github.com/0xPolygonID/polygonid-android-sdk/tree/main/app) in the source with several call to the SDK, which can guide you through your development.